 Zanzalintinib in combination with ICI - CRC: STELLAR-303 is a phase 3 pivotal trial evaluating the combination of zanzalintinib and atezolizumab in patients with metastatic non-microsatellite instability-high or non-mismatch repair-deficient CRC who have progressed after, or are intolerant to, the current standard of care.
-Should the combination of zanzalintinib and atezolizumab be approved for the treatment of these CRC patients, we believe its principal competition may include the following approved therapies or therapies in late-stage development: Bayer's regorafenib; Taiho Oncoloy's trifluridine/tipiracil and Roche's bevacizumab; Hutchison MediPharma's fruquintinib; and the combination of Agenus' botensilimab and balstilimab.
+Should the combination of zanzalintinib and atezolizumab be approved for the treatment of these CRC patients, we believe its principal competition may include the following approved therapies or therapies in late-stage development: Bayer's regorafenib; Taiho Oncoloy's trifluridine/tipiracil; the combination of Taiho Oncoloy's trifluridine/tipiracil and Roche's bevacizumab; Hutchison MediPharma's fruquintinib; and the combination of Agenus' botensilimab and balstilimab.